 Who are you and what do you study ?

-Hi, I’m Emily, a fourth-year student studying History and Philosophy and I am from London.
+Hi, I’m Aimee, a third-year student studying English with Shakespeare Studies and I am from Stafford.

-Why did you decide to study History at the University of Birmingham?
+Why did you decide to study this subject at the University of Birmingham?

 What is your favourite thing about your course?